openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 itself would not cause #GP, and only register a #PF handler with the enclave global exception handler registry through the runtime abstraction layer.
 A client wishing to handle #GP can register its own exception handler with the global handler registry.
+- The memory manager is implemented on SGX2 platforms only.

 Public APIs
 -----------------